Maritime fur trade: Decline

 Large-scale economic issues played a role in the decline of the maritime fur trade and the China trade in general.
-Before the 19th century, Chinese demand for Western raw materials or manufactured goods was small, but bullion (also known as specie) was accepted, resulting in a general drain of precious metals from the West to China.
+Before the 19th century, Chinese demand for Western raw materials or manufactured goods was small, but specie was accepted, resulting in a general drain of precious metals from the West to China.
 The situation reversed in the early 19th century for a variety of reasons.
 Western demand for Chinese goods declined relative to new options (for example, coffee from the West Indies began to replace tea in the United States), while Chinese demand for Western items increased, such as for English manufactures, American cotton goods, and opium which was outlawed but smuggled into China on a large and increasing scale.
 Before long, China was being drained of specie and saturated with Western goods.
 At the same time, intense speculation in the China trade by American and British merchant companies began.
 By the 1820s, too many firms were competing for an overstocked market, resulting in bankruptcies and consolidation.
 The inevitable commercial crisis struck in 1826–27, after the Panic of 1825.
 Tea prices plummeted and the China trade's volume collapsed by about a third.
 By this time, the old maritime fur trade on the Northwest Coast and the Old China Trade itself were dying.
 The final blow came with the depression of 1841–43, following the Panic of 1837.

 Over time, the maritime fur traders concentrated on different parts of the North West Coast.
 In the 1790s, the west coast of Vancouver Island, especially Nootka Sound, was frequently visited.
-By the 1810s, the locus had shifted to the Queen Charlotte Islands and Alexander Archipelago, and in the 1820s, farther north to areas near Sitka Sound.
+By the 1810s, the locus had shifted to Haida Gwaii and the Alexander Archipelago, and in the 1820s, farther north to areas near Sitka Sound.
 After about 1830, it shifted south to the area from Dixon Entrance to Queen Charlotte Sound.
 During the early years, ships tended to cruise the coast, seeking trading opportunities whenever they arose.
 Later, ships spent more time in specific harbors.
 As fur resources dwindled and prices rose, ship captains increasingly concentrated on a few key ports of call and stayed longer.
 Eventually, acquiring enough furs for the China trade in a single year was no longer possible.
 Some traders wintered in Hawaii, returning to the coast in the spring, but many wintered on the North West Coast, usually in one of the key trading harbors.
 These harbors included "Clemencitty" on Tongass Island, today called Port Tongass; the several "Kaigani" harbors on south Dall Island north of Cape Muzon, including American Bay and Datzkoo Harbor (known as Taddiskey or Tattasco); "Nahwitti" or "Newhitty" on northern Vancouver Island; and "Tongass" in Clarence Strait, today called Tamgas Harbor, which was said to be the most popular wintering place for American ships in the 1830s.
-Many significant trading sites were on the Queen Charlotte Islands, including Cloak Bay, Masset, Skidegate, Cumshewa, Skedans, and Houston Stewart Channel, known as "Coyah's Harbor", after Chief Koyah.
+Many significant trading sites were in Haida Gwaii, including Cloak Bay, Masset, Skidegate, Cumshewa, Skedans, and Houston Stewart Channel, known as "Coyah's Harbor", after Chief Koyah.